-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete

-Flood For loans, loan insurance or N/A

-Insurance guarantees, the amount of flood

-insurance coverage must at least

-equal the outstanding principal

-balance of the loan or the

-maximum limit of coverage made
+Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete Flood Insurance For loans, loan insurance or guarantees, the amount of flood insurance coverage must at least equal the outstanding principal balance of the loan or the maximum limit of coverage made available under the N/A Flood insurance

-available under the National Flood
+National Flood Insurance

-Insurance Program, whichever is
+Program, whichever is less.
+For

-less.
-For grants and other non-loan
+grants and other non-loan forms

-forms of financial assistance, flood
+of financial assistance, flood

 insurance coverage must be

 continued for the life of the

 building irrespective of the

 transfer of ownership.
-The amount
+The

-of coverage must at least equal
+amount of coverage must at

-the total project cost or the
+least equal the total project cost

-maximum coverage limit of the
+or the maximum coverage limit

-National Flood Insurance Program,
+of the National Flood Insurance

-whichever is less.
+Program, whichever is less.

-Floodplain Mitigation/minimization measures N/A
+Floodplain N/A N/A

-Management not required as the project

-activities are not substantial

-improvement and the building

-footprint is not being increased.

-Flood insurance is required.
+Management IV/A IN/A